-The second assumption of debts initially concerned the 2011 to 2018 deficits for the Senior Citizens, Widows and Widowers branch and the Senior Citizens' Solidarity Fund, subject to an overall maximum of €62 bilion and a yearly maximum of €10 billion.
+The second assumption of debts initially concerned the 2011 to 2018 deficits for the Senior Citizens, Widows and Widowers branch and the Senior Citizens' Solidarity Fund, subject to an overall maximum of €62 billion and a yearly maximum of €10 billion.

-In accordance with Article 16 of the 2014 Social Security Funding Act No. 2013-1203 of 23 December 2013, the deficits of the Health and Family branches now need to be included along with those of the Senior Citizens, Widows and Widowers branch while the cut-off date for taking into account these deficits has been brought forward from 2018 to 2017, with no change to the $\in \mathbb{C}$ billion limit for the period or the $\in \mathbb{C}$ 10 billion yearly limit.
+In accordance with Article 16 of the 2014 Social Security Funding Act No. 2013-1203 of 23 December 2013, the deficits of the Health and Family branches now need to be included along with those of the Senior Citizens, Widows and Widowers branch while the cut-off date for taking into account these deficits has been brought forward from 2018 to 2017, with no change to the ε 62 billion limit for the period or the ε 10 billion yearly limit.
 The payments must be made by 30 June every year as from 2012.

-CADES paid €6.65 billion in 2012 and €7.72 billion 2013 in respect of this second assumption of debts.
+CADES paid €6.65 billion in 2012, €7.72 billion in 2013 and €10 billion in 2014 in respect of this second assumption of debts.

-In 2014, CADES paid €10 billion based on the provisional 2012 deficits of the Health branch and the provisional 2013 deficits of the Senior Citizens, Widows and Widowers branch and of the FSV.
+In 2015, CADES paid €10 billion based on the observed 2012 deficits of the Health and Family branches, the observed 2013 deficits of the Health branch, the provisional 2014 deficits of the Senior Citizens, Widows and Widowers branch and of the FSV and the adjustment of the 2013 deficits of the Senior Citizens, Widows and Widowers branch and of the FSV.

-The future deficit assumptions relating to this second assumption of debts remaining to be carried out at 31 December 2014 have been recognised off-balance sheet as commitments given, in the amount of €33.61 bilion.
+The future deficit assumptions relating to this second assumption of debts remaining to be carried out at 31 December 2015 have been recognised off-balance sheet as commitments given, in the amount of €23.61 billion.